 Based on the principles above, we’ve got a more comprehensive guide to developing a social media marketing strategy.
-Read it here to help you start driving traffic to your B2B website and generating leads.
+Read it here to help you start driving traffic and generating more leads online.

-Link building is the process of gaining hyperlinks from other websites to your own, and it’s a great way to boost your B2B website traffic and look good in the eyes of the search engines.
-A link from a highly-visited website with a good domain ranking could not only lead to a surge in website traffic, but potential customers.
+Link building is the process of gaining hyperlinks from other websites to your own, and it’s a great way to boost traffic and improve lead generation.
+A link from a highly-visited website with a good domain ranking could not only lead to a surge in traffic, but more potential customers.

-There are 9 ways, as identified by Axon Garside’s link building experts, to start building valuable links for your B2B website.
+There are 9 ways, as identified by Axon Garside’s link building experts, to start building valuable links on your site:.

 - Creating link-worthy assets and outreach (AKA link bait)